-^{} Audited by KPMG PLT in Johor Bahru, Malaysia.
+\ Audited by KPMG PLT in Johor Bahru, Malaysia.

-There were dividends of \$328,000 (2019: \$Nil) received from the associate during the financial year.
+Dividends of \$325,000 (2020: \$328,000) were declared and received from the associate during the financial year.

 12. Investment in an associate (cont'd)

 The summarised financial information of the associate, not adjusted for the proportion of ownership interest held by the Group, is as follows: